Cornell Career Network Staff

 Consulting Career Consultant (SC Johnson College of Business)

 Director, M.Eng.
-Programs Support Services (College of Engineering)
+Programs Support Services (Engineering)

 Director of Career Development (College of Arts & Sciences)